Democratic Party of Albania: 2021 parliamentary elections

-On 16 February 2019 the Albanian opposition led by Lulzim Basha protested for three years under his leadership, with the goals of removing Edi Rama from power.
+On 16 February 2019, the Albanian opposition led by Lulzim Basha protested for three years under his leadership, with the goals of removing Edi Rama from power.
 The opposition coalition consists of the Democratic Party (PD), the Socialist Movement for Integration, the Party for Justice, Integration and Unity, the Republican Party and other minor opposition parties.
 After the first protests opposition MPs decided to resign in mass from parliament, more than 40 seats were vacated.
 Due to the protests the opposition parties decided to boycott the local elections that were previously set to be held on 30 June 2019.
 Lulzim Basha formed an alliance with minority parties, forming the Democratic Party Alliance for Change (Partia Demokratike - Aleanca për Ndryshim).
 However this was not enough to deliver the Democratic Party a victory, it did however increase its seats in Parliament and the 2021 Albanian parliamentary election would be the third loss in a row for the Democratic Party.

-Following the election aftermath Sali Berisha had been declared Persona Non Grata by the United States.
+Following the election aftermath Sali Berisha had been declared persona non grata by the United States.
 Which resulted in Lulzim Basha expelling Berisha from the parliamentary group and begun causing party internal fighting between members of Basha's faction and Berisha's faction.
 On 11 December at Arena Kombëtare, the Berisha faction held a national council to remove Basha and his members from the party leadership.
 More than 4,446 voted for the removal of Lulzim Basha from party leader of the Democratic Party.
 However, Basha did not recognize the results and the party internal feuds continued.

-On 6 March 2022 Partial Local elections for Specifically, Shkodër, Durrës, Dibër, Vorë, Rrogozhinë, and Lushnjë.
+On 6 March 2022, partial local elections for specifically, Shkodër, Durrës, Dibër, Vorë, Rrogozhinë, and Lushnjë.
 Many supporters had left to support Sali Berisha's coalition "House of Freedom" during the party internal feuds.
-Which resulted in The Democratic party being placed third and second.
+Which resulted in the Democratic Party being placed third and second.
 While Sali Berisha and his coalition coming first place in Shkodër.
 Following the defeats in the partial local elections, Lulzim Basha stepped down which resulted in Sali Berisha and Enkelejd Alibeaj having disputes over leadership of the party.
 Although not just Alibeaj and Berisha, members of Berisha's factions as well began to have disputes between each other, specifically between Belind Këlliçi and Evi Kokalari.
 Këlliçi had accused Kokalari that she had been attacking him and claimed that "Kokalari took time to hit me with some of the accusations and slanders used by the Socialists against me."
 As a result Këlliçi had taken Kokalari to trial and responded to the accusations that Evi Kokalari has made against him with a defamation lawsuit, where he demands 1 million Lek in compensation.

-On 7 July 2022 a big protest was held in Tirana in front of the Prime Minster's Office, Sali Berisha as defacto Chairman of the party had called it weeks before.
+On 7 July 2022, a big protest was held in Tirana in front of the Prime Minster's Office, Sali Berisha as de facto Chairman of the party had called it weeks before.
 The protest was called under the motto and slogan "Albania in Danger" (Shqipëria në rrezik).
 Sali Berisha stated that the future of Albania and the Albanians was at risk and the stake of the fatherland was in their hands.
+On 17 May 2023, Enkelejd Alibeaj resigned from every post of the Democratic Party of Albania.
+Gazment Bardhi would succeed Alibeaj which would continue the party split.
+On 24 May 2023, Lulzim Basha would make an appearance claiming he was the leader of the Democrats again succeeding Bardhi who served as interim.